litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free/README.md

   - Use `sqlitePlugin.openDatabase` instead of `window.sqlitePlugin.openDatabase`
 - `www/SQLitePlugin.js` is no longer automatically included in the main thread by Cordova.

-**iOS WKWebView NOTICE:** Usage in web workers is NOT supported for iOS WKWebView ref: [litehelpers / cordova-sqlite-evplus-legacy-workers-free#6](https://github.com/litehelpers/cordova-sqlite-evplus-legacy-workers-free/issues/6).
+**iOS WKWebView NOTICE:** Usage in web workers is NOT supported for iOS WKWebView ref: [litehelpers/cordova-sqlite-evplus-legacy-workers-free#6](https://github.com/litehelpers/cordova-sqlite-evplus-legacy-workers-free/issues/6).

 ## LIMITATIONS and other TODO(s) to be fixed:

 - extra logging statements (*almost completely* commented out)
 - source code changes to the native Android and iOS versions needs some cleanup
-- not supported for iOS WKWebView ref: [litehelpers / cordova-sqlite-evplus-legacy-workers-free#6](https://github.com/litehelpers/cordova-sqlite-evplus-legacy-workers-free/issues/6)
+- not supported for iOS WKWebView ref: [litehelpers/cordova-sqlite-evplus-legacy-workers-free#6](https://github.com/litehelpers/cordova-sqlite-evplus-legacy-workers-free/issues/6)
 - not possible to close or delete a database from a web worker

 ## Status

+- Patches patches will NOT be accepted on this project due to some possible licensing issues.
 - Major modifications have been made to to support web workers
 - Certain features described below may be partially or completely broken

-TBD test:
-- Very large transaction in a web worker
+- TBD ADDITIONAL TESTING NEEDED: Very large transaction in a web worker

-- Commercial support is available by contacting: _<sales@litehelpers.net>_
-- Patches patches will *NOT* be accepted on this project due to potential licensing issues.
-- Features omitted from this version branch: pre-populated database support; REGEXP extension for iOS; Windows "Universal", WP(7/8), and Amazon Fire-OS support
+- Features omitted from this version branch: pre-populated database support; REGEXP extension for iOS; WP(7/8), Windows 8.1/Windows Phone 8.1/Windows 10, and Amazon Fire-OS support
 - Status for the ~~other~~ target platforms:
   - Android: now using [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) (with sqlite `3.7.17`), with support for FTS3/FTS4 and R-Tree
-  - iOS: sqlite `3.8.10.2` embedded
+  - iOS/macOS: sqlite `3.8.10.2` embedded
-- A recent version of the Cordova CLI (such as `6.5.0`) is recommended.
+- A recent version of the Cordova CLI (such as `6.5.0` / `7.1.0`) is recommended.
+(Cordova CLI 8.x includes `cordova-android@7`, NOT supported by this plugin version due to [litehelpers/cordova-sqlite-evplus-legacy-workers-free#9](https://github.com/litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free/issues/9).)
 Cordova versions older than `6.0.0` are missing the `cordova-ios@4.0.0` security fixes.
-In addition it is *required* to use `cordova prepare` in case of cordova-ios older than `4.3.0` (Cordova CLI `6.4.0`).
+In addition it may be necessary to use `cordova prepare` in case of cordova-ios older than `4.3.0` (Cordova CLI `6.4.0`).
 - This version uses a `before_plugin_install` hook to install sqlite3 library dependencies from `cordova-sqlite-storage-dependencies` via npm.
-- Build with SQLite (version `3.8.10.2`) with the following build settings for iOS/macOS/Windows:
+- Build with SQLite (version `3.8.10.2`) with the following build settings for iOS/macOS:
-  - `SQLITE_THREADSAFE=1` (`SQLITE_THREADSAFE=2` on iOS/macOS)
+  - `SQLITE_THREADSAFE=2` (`SQLITE_THREADSAFE=1` on Android)
   - `SQLITE_DEFAULT_MEMSTATUS=0`
   - `SQLITE_OMIT_DECLTYPE`
   - `SQLITE_OMIT_DEPRECATED`